jpmeijers/dc-blue-esphome/README.md

 Power is taken from `24V` and `GND`, fed through an LM7805 or similar.
 Preferably use a [switching regulator](https://www.robotics.org.za/5V1A-BUCK-REG) to prevent overheating of this regulator.
-The 5V line is conencted to the ESP32 devkit's 5V input.
+The 5V line is connected to the ESP32 devkit's 5V input.

 ![Power](media/PowerRegulator.png)